SynapticSage/SynapticSage/ReadMe.md

 I'm a quantitative programmer completing a PhD in Neuroscience under Dr. Shantanu Jadhav.

 My work spans brain rhythms and temporal representations for solving memory-guided tasks.
-I have extensive experience in time-series analysis and Bayesian decoding and experience with emerging statistical sequence models.
+I have extensive experience in time-series analysis, Bayesian decoding, and emerging statistical sequence models.

-On the side, I'm passionate about climbing 🧗, choir 🎵, dance 👯, replicating AI/statistics 🤖 papers, and emerging dialogues between neuroscience and AI/engineering.
+Outside of lab, I like to wear different hats: climber 🧗, choral musician 🎵, salsero 👯.
+Also enjoy replicating AI papers.

-Looking ahead, I'm planning projects in these areas
+Looking to the near future, I'm planning projects in a few areas
 - communication subspaces with tensor methods :: going beyond pair-wise communication
 - successor models with factorized what, where, and policy streams :: extending Eichenbaum's model
 - content-targeted autoencoders :: filtering signals by content